-My name is Rose Pacult and I am the author of the books Eggs (MARKET READY 2014), Knowing Zasd by His Walk Vol. II (Dokument Press), Bending (Juste Ici), Lighter and Lighter (Hausu Mountain 2017), and The Starting Point that will Also Be the Exit Vol. I (Queen House 2018), and I co-authored with Thomas Espinosa & Melinda Gerstemann Schreiben mit Jungpionier Espinosa (Galerie Im Turm 2018).
-Knowing Zasd by His Walk investigates the sculptures of Thomas Bratzke — the first graffiti writer ever to enter into a fine arts university in the West.
+My name is Rose Pacult and I am the author of the books Eggs (MARKET READY 2014), Knowing Zasd by His Walk Vol. II (Dokument Press 2016), Bending (Juste Ici 2016), Lighter and Lighter (Hausu Mountain 2017), and The Starting Point that will Also Be the Exit Vol. I (Queen House 2018), and I co-authored with Thomas Espinosa & Melinda Gerstemann Schreiben mit Jungpionier Espinosa (Galerie Im Turm 2018).
+Knowing Zasd by His Walk investigates the sculptures of Thomas Bratzke — the first graffiti writer ever to enter into a fine arts university in Western Germany after reunification.
 Bending studies the demolition from years 2014 to 2016 of the Swiss town Winterthur and is written in collaboration with the American sculptor Brad Downey.
 Lighter and Lighter is a poetry collection released with Lebanese opera singer Natalie Chami’s experimental record.
-Both works shared a goal to entirely deconstruct classical training.
-Schreiben mit Jungpionier Espinosa is a biography of Dr. Renate Tost, the woman who designed the penmanship course and handwriting style learned by all students of the G.D.R. from years 1968 to 1991, with the artwork of the Young Pioneers as photographed and put together by the young six year old in the GDR, Thomas Espinosa.
+Both works share a goal to entirely deconstruct classical training.
+Schreiben mit Jungpionier Espinosa is a biography a biography of Dr. Renate Tost, the woman who designed the penmanship course and handwriting style learned by all students of the G.D.R. from years 1968 to 1991, with the artwork of the Young Pioneers as photographed and put together by the young six year old in the GDR, Thomas Espinosa.
 Forthcoming are two books.
 The first book is a study of the wood shop located inside of the store Bauhaus in Berlin, Germany and the artists who frequent the bench there.
 The second book is a survey on the function, history, and scope of letter-writing from 1950 to today.
 This survey is spread throughout a letter detailing an attempted murder in the 21st century in NYC.

 you can find more on my select publications page